rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 }
 ```

-The index array `[0,2]` occurs two times and will be deduplcated when storing in ipfs.
+The index array `[0,2]` occurs two times and will be deduplicated when storing in IPFS.
 The benefit of this is not as high as it might seem, since index arrays already compress very well due to delta compression.
-But there are certain cases where the deduplcation can be very beneficial, and it comes for free anyway with a content-addressed storage system such as IPFS.
+But there are certain cases where the deduplication can be very beneficial, and it comes for free anyway with a content-addressed storage system such as IPFS.

 ## Overall results